tailor-cms/xt/docs/example.md

 </style>
 ```
 \
-You sould be able to decrement the `count` by clicking on the Top Toolbar
+You should be able to decrement the `count` by clicking on the Top Toolbar
 `Decrement` button.

 \